Nkasa Lupala is located on Lupala island in Namibia's Caprivi Strip...

 The lodge tries to be eco-friendly and uses solar power to heat the water and for electricity.
 To compliment this, the lodge has been designed to blend into the surroundings as much as possible.

 Activities on offer at the lodge include game drives into Mamili National Park, as well as Mudumu and the Wuparo Conservancy.
 On these drives possible sightings include elephants, buffalo, hippo, wildebeest and lion, as well as a number of antelopes such as impala, kudu, roan and sable.
+A wide variety of birds can also be spotted in this area.
+Those with 4WD vehciles can self-drive in Mamili National park, although the road conditions are not great and it’s not always obvious where to go, so Expert Africa would recommend going with a guide.

 Ideal length of stay: 2-3 nights